-At the Law Offices of Bamieh & De Smeth, we understand the difficulties and the stress that comes with a legal separation.
-That is why we handle every case with sensibility, respect, and commitment.
+At the Law Offices of Bamieh & De Smeth, we understand the difficulties and the stress that come with a legal separation.
+That is why we handle every case with sensitivity, respect, and commitment.
 You do not have to go through your separation alone.
 Let our more than two decades of experience, skill, and knowledge help you through the process of filing for legal separation.

 To learn more about your case in a free, confidential consultation with one of our experienced lawyers, call our law offices today at (805) 643-5555.